Idaho Bike Trails

 The Route of the Hiawatha is the "crown jewel" of Idaho rail-to-trail mountain bike routes.
 It was said to be one of the most breathtaking scenic stretches of railroad in the country, accessible by Interstate 90 at the Idaho/Montana state line - 22 miles east of Silver Mountain's Gondola Village in Kellogg, Idaho.

-The Hiawatha Trail is typically open daily from May 24 thru October 5 (dependent on weather) from 8:30 a.m. to 6:00 p.m.
+The Hiawatha Trail is typically open daily from the end of May thru the end of September (dependent on weather) from 8:30 a.m. to 5:00 p.m.
 PST.
 Check for an updated schedule.

 The 15-mile rugged Bitterroot Mountain trail winds through 10 tunnels and 7 high trestles between Montana and Idaho.